platers/obsidian-linter/README.md

 8. Now you just need to search up this newly created command in the custom command settings for Obsidian Linter.

 Now the next time you run the linter, the custom lint commands should run.

+### Paste Limitations
+- The plugin only works with the standard pasting (`cmd/ctrl + v`) shortcut, and not with the `p` operator in vim.
+(Pasting with `cmd/ctrl + v` in normal or insert mode does work though.)
+- To avoid conflicts with Plugins like [Auto Link Title](https://obsidian.md/plugins?id=obsidian-auto-link-title) or [Paste URL into Selection](https://obsidian.md/plugins?id=url-into-selection), will not be triggered when an URL is detected in the clipboard.
+- On mobile, in order to paste the URL, ensure you perform the `Tap and Hold -> Paste` action to paste into your document and use the paste rules.

 ## Installing